GoLand 2024.3 Help

 1. Click Create New Project on the Welcome screen or select File | New | Project from the main menu.
 The New Project dialog opens.

-2. In the right-hand pane, specify The path to the folder where the project-related files will be stored.
-Click Create.
+2. In the right-hand pane, select TypeScript and specify the path to the folder where the project-related files will be stored.

 Start with an existing TypeScript application